MartijnBraam/github-changelog/README.md

 # Create simple changelog list for v0.1 milestone
 $ github-changelog MartijnBraam/github-changelog v0.1

+# If you're already working the git repo path you can omit the repository name
+$ github-changelog v0.1

 # Create a changelog in table format
 $ github-changelog --format table MartijnBraam/github-changelog v0.1